klintkanopka/dkt2/README.md

 Code is designed for flexible command line specification of RNN model (simple RNN, GRU or LSTM) and dataset.

 The data folder contains a file called "tiny-test.csv" with an example of the input format.
-The full datasete is from the Center for Advanced Research through Online Learning (https://iriss.stanford.edu/carol).
+The full dataset is from the Center for Advanced Research through Online Learning (https://iriss.stanford.edu/carol).
 We are, unfortunately, not able to provide this data set to the public.

 Data cleaning was done in STATA.